Mady Christians: Biography

 She appeared in several European films before the early 1930s.
 In 1929, she starred in the first full sound film made in Germany It's You I Have Loved.
-In 1933, she toured the United States in a play called Marching By and was offered a Broadway contract the following year that allowed her, as several other German artists, to seek refuge from the Nazi regime in the United States.
+In 1933, she toured the United States in a play called Marching By and was offered a Broadway contract the following year that allowed her, as with several other German artists, to seek refuge in the United States from the Nazi regime.

-On Broadway, Christians played Queen Gertrude in Hamlet and Lady Percy in Henry IV, Part I, staged by director Margaret Webster.
+On Broadway, Christians played Queen Gertrude in Hamlet, and Lady Percy in Henry IV, Part I, staged by director Margaret Webster.
 Webster was part of a small but influential group of lesbian producers, directors, and actors in the theater (a group that included Eva Le Gallienne and Cheryl Crawford).
 Webster and Christians became close friends.
 According to Webster biographer Milly S. Barranger, it is likely that they also were lovers.

 She also starred in Lillian Hellman's Watch on the Rhine.
 She originated the title role in the 1944 play I Remember Mama.
-Her last movie roles were in All My Sons, based on the play by Arthur Miller, and Letter from an Unknown Woman, both released in 1948.
+Her last film roles were in All My Sons, based on the play by Arthur Miller, and Letter from an Unknown Woman, both released in 1948.
 On February 13, 1949, Christians starred in "Silver Cord", an episode of Ford Television Theatre on CBS.

-During World War II, Christians was involved in political work on behalf of refugees, rights for workers (especially in theater and film), and Russian War relief, political efforts that would bring her to the attention of the Federal Bureau of Investigation (FBI) and other anti-communist institutions and organizations.
+During World War II, Christians was involved in political work on behalf of refugees, rights for workers (especially in theater and film), and Russian War relief, political efforts that brought her to the attention of the Federal Bureau of Investigation (FBI) and other anti-communist institutions and organizations.